-5 Reasons Dogs Stare
+5 Reasons Dogs Stare (Especially at Nothing)

 Dogs staring at nothing, at an object, or into your eyes, all have different meanings.
 Similar to humans, dogs can stare to interact with you, gather information, or communicate an idea.
 These types of staring can be interpreted by the context in which they happen.
-When your dog is staring at nothing, this might be a sign of anxiety or pain, or potentially be a signal of dementia.
+But when your dog is staring at nothing, this might be a sign of anxiety or pain, or potentially be a signal of dementia.

 1. Bonding

 Dogs and humans have a special bond that coined the phrase, ‘man’s best friend.’
-This direct eye-to-eye contact when exhibited in a loving and relaxed setting can help a dog bond to their owner.
+This direct eye-to-eye contact when exhibited in a loving and relaxed setting can help a dog bond with their owner.

 2. Communicating